 Mr. Bishop was born in St. John's, Newfoundland in 1953.
 He attended Memorial University and graduated with a B.Sc. in Biology in 1974.
 After being employed as a biologist, initially by the Churchill Falls (Labrador) Corporation, Mr. Bishop entered the Chartered Accountant program.
-He obtained the CA designation in 1983 with Clarkson Gordon (now Ernst and Young) and worked in a number of positions in industry and public practice until moving to his current position with the City of St. John's as the Director of Finance and City Treasurer, in 1995.
-His responsibilities include chairing the City's Pension Committee and appointments to associated Boards of Directors including St. John's Sports & Entertainment Ltd. and Eastern Waste Management..
+He obtained the CA designation in 1983 with Clarkson Gordon (now Ernst and Young) and worked in a number of positions in industry and public practice until moving to the City of St. John's in 1995 as Director of Finance and City Treasurer in 1995 where he is still employed as the Deputy City Manager, Financial Management.
+His responsibilities include chairing the City's Pension Committee and appointments to associated Boards of Directors including St. John's Sports & Entertainment Ltd. and Eastern Waste Management.